-Greece enjoys a mild Mediterranean climate, making it a blessed place for growing various quality local produce that transform Greek cuisine into a mosaic of flavours, both nutritious and healthy.
+Greece enjoys a mild Mediterranean climate, making it a blessed place for growing various quality local produce that transforms Greek cuisine into a mosaic of flavours, both nutritious and healthy.

 Greece’s culinary tradition is more than 4,000 years old

 Another tradition we inherited from Ancient Greeks, is our love of eating together.
-In Greece we don’t eat only to fill our bellies, but to interact socially with one another, sometimes even sharing our food between us.
+In Greece we don’t eat only to fill our bellies, but to interact socially with one another, sometimes even sharing the food on our table.
 So, one could say that the Greek food tradition of meze dining (small plates shared on the table with family and friends) is the modern-day continuation of symposia.
 These were ancient Greek banquets held by prominent Athenians where wine drinking and convivial discussion were encouraged.

 Did you now?
 Archestratus, a Greek writer and gourmand, is thought to have written the first Greek “cookbook” in 350 B.C.
 “The Life of Luxury” is a mock epic poem, advising a gastronomic reader on where to find the best food in the Mediterranean world (sources: Wiki, Brittanica).